jayztemplier/ShakeReportServer/README.md

 Check that it's running by visiting `http://localhost:3000` A prompt will ask you your username and password.
 Use the logins you just created.

-# Features

-* List of the reports sent from the devices
-* Possibility to archive the report
-* Support Jira integration
-* Save video recording on AWS3

 # Use AWS3 storage
 ## Local
 Simply run this command: